Innovation Challenge FAQ

 • What are the prizes?

 The Grand Prize is a once-in-a-lifetime VIP innovation trip around the Los Angeles area to visit innovative companies and experience cutting-edge technologies making an impact.
-The trip will accommodate the Student Team’s schedules.
+The trip will accommodate the Student Team's schedule.
+The winning team’s school will receive $5000 in science supplies.
 There will be other amazing prizes for the Runner-Up Student Teams.

 • Still have more questions?